 - You will be asked to allow remote support on your Android smartphone.
 Click Allow.

 - You will now see your Android screen mirrored to a separate TeamViewer window.

 While the TeamViewer app does let you control your Android device through the PC but it shows you other details like CPU & RAM usage, battery, storage details, WiFi & Bluetooth connection details, IMEI number and more.
 You can also check out all the apps on your Android device and delete them from your PC itself.
 There’s also ability to transfer files between your Android device and PC.

 Unlike the wired connection, the mirror in a wireless connection is very sluggish and it feels very slow indeed.
 The laggy mirror might be dependent on your internet connection, so you can expect inconsistent performance all the time.
 Things should work better though if you have a high-speed internet connection at your disposal.

-As the name suggests, AirMirror lets you mirror your Android interface to a PC.
-Moreover, AirMirror works wirelessly as well , after you have allowed USB Debugging on your Android device by connecting it to the PC with a cable.
+AirDroid also offers an AirMirror feature for non-rooted devices which, as the name suggests, ets you mirror your Android interface to a PC.
+The app claims that the feature also works wirelessly, after you’ve allowed USB Debugging on your Android device by connecting it to the PC with a cable.